Memphis vs. Vanderbilt Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 - Computer Predicted Total: 145.9

-Memphis has a 5-4-0 record against the spread so far this season compared to Vanderbilt, who is 3-8-0 ATS.
-The Tigers are 6-3-0 and the Commodores are 3-8-0 in terms of hitting the over.
+Memphis has put together a 5-4-0 record against the spread this season, while Vanderbilt is 3-8-0.
+The Tigers have a 6-3-0 record hitting the over, while games involving the Commodores have a record of 3-8-0 when it comes to hitting the over.

 Bet on this or any college basketball matchup at BetMGM